Golden Circle in One Day: A Step-by-Step Itinerary

 Optional Stops Along the Golden Circle

-If you have extra time, several interesting stops can easily be added to your Golden Circle itinerary.
+If you have extra time, several interesting stops can easily be added to your Golden Circle itinerary without taking you far off the main route.

 Brúarfoss Waterfall